I report, write, edit, review, design, draw, produce, host, speak, code, teach, consult....

 while pursuing my master's degree in applied mathematics.

-I produced two dozen stories that fellowship summer for KUNC-FM.
-This one I pitched to the network—my first national story.
+I produced two dozen stories that fellowship summer for Community Radio for Northern Colorado (KUNC-FM).
+This one below I pitched to the network—my first national story.